Pre-teen and teenage happiness and wellbeing

 Praise, encouragement and positive attention

-- Give your child praise when he behaves in ways you want to encourage, like helping out, doing chores or getting homework done.
+- Give your child praise when they do things like helping out, doing chores or getting their homework done.
 For example, ‘I really appreciate it when you put your dirty clothes in the laundry bin’.

-- Give your child attention – for example, go to watch her playing sport, send her a friendly text message or just give her a special smile.
+- Give your child attention.
+For example, go to watch your child playing sport, send your child a friendly text message, or just give them a special smile or hug.

-- Encourage your child to try new things – for example, if your child is interested in playing a new sport, you could offer to take him along to the local club’s registration day.
+- Encourage your child to try new things.
+For example, if your child is interested in playing a new sport, you could offer to take them along to the local club’s registration day.

-- Value your child’s strengths, and praise her for who she is.
-For example, ‘You’re really good at looking after the younger children in your Scouts group’.
-This helps to build self-esteem and protects her from comparing herself to other people.
+- Value your child’s strengths, and praise your child for who they are.
+For example, ‘You’re really good at looking after the younger children in your Scout group’.
+This helps your child feel good about themselves and might stop your child comparing themselves with other people.

-- Let your child know that you’re proud of him when he tries, especially when things are tough.
+- Let your child know that you’re proud of them when they try, especially when things are tough.
 For example, ‘I was so proud of you for running all the way in your cross country race, even though I could see you were tired’.

 Rules and boundaries

-Clear and fair rules help teenagers feel safe when lots of things in their lives are changing.
-If you involve your child in making the rules, she’ll be more likely to stick to them.
-Negotiating rules with your child is also a way of showing that you respect her growing maturity.
+Clear and fair rules help pre-teens and teenagers feel safe when a lot of things in their lives are changing.
+If you involve your child in making the rules, they’ll be more likely to stick to them.
+Negotiating rules with your child is also a way of showing that you respect your child’s growing maturity.

 - Help your child aim for at least 60 minutes of physical activity each day.

-- Encourage your child to make healthy food choices to fuel his growth and development.
+- Encourage your child to make healthy food choices to fuel their growth and development.

 - Help your child keep a healthy balance between study, work and play.
-This might mean looking at how many nights your child is out doing things, how much down time she has, how much she can contribute to family life through chores, how many family meals you have together and so on.
+This might mean looking at how many nights your child is out doing things, how much down time your child has, how much your child can contribute to family life through chores, how many family meals you have together and so on.

 - Share and make memories together.
 For example, take photos or videos on special family days or at school events and look over them with your child, or talk about and remember things you’ve enjoyed as a family.

 - Make time to talk about individual and family successes.
-For example, you could try going around the table at family meals and giving everyone a turn at sharing something that went well for them during the day.
+For example, you could try going around the table at family meals and encourage everyone to share something that went well for them during the day.

-- Establish and maintain family rituals – for example, cooking pancakes on Saturday mornings, watching special movies together, going for milkshakes after school on Fridays and so on.
+- Establish and maintain family rituals.
+For example, cook pancakes on Saturday mornings, watch special movies together, go for milkshakes after school on Fridays and so on.

-Here are some ideas for fostering different aspects of teenage wellbeing.
+Here are ideas for fostering different aspects of pre-teen and teenage wellbeing.

-When your child takes care of himself physically, it’s good for his wellbeing.
-For example, being active, having a break from technology, getting outside and getting enough sleep can help your child’s mood and improve his physical fitness.
+When your child takes care of themselves physically, it’s good for their wellbeing.
+For example, being active, having a break from digital technology, getting outside and getting enough sleep can boost your child’s mood and improve their physical fitness.